Skip to main content

 A black laptop is on a wooden desk in a darkened room.
 Displayed on the screen is a chatbot on a website, with a speech bubble emerging from the screen asking how it can be of help.

-The problem with chatbots
+The problem with Chatbots and web accessibility

-If people are already needing to reach out for additional support with a problem, the last thing they want to run into is further issues to escalate frustrations or feelings of stress.
+If people already need to reach out for additional support with a problem, the last thing they want to run into is further issues to escalate frustrations or feelings of stress.
 Chatbots can be an annoyance at the best of times, due to the limited answers that they supply.
 However, for someone with a disability, who uses assistive technology to access a website, they face a whole other problem altogether; inaccessible support.

 How do you know if a chatbot is accessible?